Your upfront cost: $0

-Times Higher Education Ranking 2021
+Times Higher Education Ranking 2022

 On successful completion of this subject, students should be able to:

-- Analyse ethical issues in entrepreneurial decision making from concept to stewardship and return on investment.
+- Analyse information and factors driving entrepreneurial decision making from concept to stewardship and return on investment.

 - Entrepreneurship and Entrepreneurs, and value creation

-- Entrepreneurial ecosystems
+- Entrepreneurial leadership and intrapreneurship

 - Start-up Strategy: Managing innovation

-- Managing Growth and Uncertainty
+- Managing growth and uncertainty

 - Business model design

-You cannot enrol in this subject if you have successfully completed any of the following subject(s) because they are considered academically equivalent:
+You should not enrol in this subject if you have successfully completed any of the following subject(s) because they are considered academically equivalent:

-No special requirements
+No additional requirements